-- 1. Open sb-Household Budget from the Chapter 06 folder. - 2.
+- 1. Open sb-Household Budget from the Lesson 06 folder. - 2.
 Select cell C8. - 3.
 Choose Home \rightarrow Editing \rightarrow Sum \sum and then tap Enter to complete the formula.

-This is your total monthly income.
+There's your total monthly income.
 Let's hope it's enough to cover the expenses.

 - 4. Select cell C14. - 5.
-Choose Home \rightarrow Editing \rightarrow Sum \sum and then tap Enter to complete the formula. - 6.
+Choose Home \rightarrow Editing \rightarrow Sum Σ and then tap Enter to complete the formula. - 6.
 Use the Sum \sum button to enter the totals for the remaining expense categories in cells C22, C30, and C35.

-Next you will compute the Total Expenses for January.
+Next you will compute Total Expenses for January.